MichaelGrafnetter/MichaelGrafnetter.github.io/en/_posts/2016-07-19-dumping-modifying-active-directory-database-bootable-flash-drive.md

     MakeWinPEMedia /ISO C:\WinPE_amd64 C:\WinPE_amd64\WinPE_amd64.iso
     ```

-    The&nbsp;same command can be&nbsp;used to&nbsp;create a&nbsp;bootable flash drive or&nbsp;VHD.
+    The&nbsp;same command can&nbsp;be&nbsp;used to&nbsp;create a&nbsp;bootable flash drive or&nbsp;VHD.

 ## Final thoughts

-As&nbsp;you have seen, it&nbsp;is&nbsp;pretty straightforward to&nbsp;create a&nbsp;bootable flash drive that&nbsp;can be&nbsp;used to&nbsp;conquer an&nbsp;Active Directory domain through a&nbsp;physically accessible DC.
-One of&nbsp;the&nbsp;precautions a&nbsp;domain administrator can take is&nbsp;to&nbsp;encrypt all DCs using BitLocker or&nbsp;other tool that&nbsp;does full volume encryption.
+As&nbsp;you have seen, it&nbsp;is&nbsp;pretty straightforward to&nbsp;create a&nbsp;bootable flash drive that&nbsp;can&nbsp;be&nbsp;used to&nbsp;conquer an&nbsp;Active Directory domain through a&nbsp;physically accessible DC.
+One of&nbsp;the&nbsp;precautions a&nbsp;domain administrator can&nbsp;take is&nbsp;to&nbsp;encrypt all DCs using BitLocker or&nbsp;other tool that&nbsp;does full volume encryption.
 Deploying RODCs at smaller branch offices is&nbsp;also a&nbsp;good idea.
 The&nbsp;new features in&nbsp;Windows Server 2016, Virtual TPMs and&nbsp;Shielded VMs, also seem very promising in&nbsp;regards to&nbsp;DC security.